What is a Pile Foundation?

 In dense cohesionless soils

-- Displacement piles are not effective in dense sands due to above reason.
+- Displacement piles are not effective in dense sands due to the above reason.

 In cohesive soils